SOLAS-TTRPG/SOLAS/README.md

 The hand can’t attack, activate magical items, or carry more than 10 pounds.

+### Minor Illusion
+- **Concentration**
+- Range: 6 Tiles
+- Duration: 1 Minute
+- Scalable: +1 Tile size

+You create a sound or an image of an object within range that lasts for the duration.
+If a sound, its volume can range from a whisper to a yell, and can be a perfect imitation of any sound you have heard before.
+If an image, it must be contained within a one-tile space.
+An illusion can noticed with a **contested Mind Check**.

 ### Ray of Frost
 - Range: 6 Tiles
 - Scalable: +R1 and target's speed - 1 tile